garganscript/haskell-bee/DESIGN-NOTES.md

 value insert, table checking and cleanup could be implemented generically.

+However, we want to keep broker focused on queue mechanism only.
+Generally, a broker is not a database.
+We could introduce some kind of "scratch space" for tasks (a "Result backend" in Celery terms).
+I think this would complicate the project though.

 If you know whether it's possible to implement a "reduce" mechanism just by message-passing in this framework, please [tell me](mailto:pk@intrepidus.pl).